gsimon75/esp8266_gps_unit/README.md

 But back to validation of the OTA servers cert:

-As at this point the unit does not necessarily know the current time (although it may, if the GPS already got a location!), the "Not Before" and "Not After" validity checks may be skipped.
+ESP8266 has no realtime clock, so its system clock starts from zero at each reboot, so at this point the unit does not necessarily know the current time (although it may, if the GPS already got a location!), the "Not Before" and "Not After" validity checks may be skipped.

 The updates are identified by their build timestamp, which is known both for the running and the available firmware, and if the running one is the newer, then it would be a downgrade, so the process is aborted and a normal boot follows

 The firmware revisions (build mtime, actually) are parsed from a separate descriptor file next to the firmware binary:
 ```
-name: GPS-unit.bin
+name: gps-unit.bin
 mtime: 1609276792
 size: 699184
 fletcher16: 53659